 The first eight days of the birth of the child (primordia) were filled with religious ceremonies.
-The child was visited by family friends, bringing him all kinds of gifts, such as cakes, flowers, etc. On the ninth day, the child was officially accepted into the family by giving him the nickname (praenomen).
-Complementing the formalities, were religious ceremonies, when it was followed by purification and sacrifice to domestic deities.
+The child was visited by family friends, bringing him all kinds of gifts, such as cakes, flowers, etc. On the ninth day, the child was officially accepted into the family by giving the nickname (praenomen).
+Complementing the formalities, were religious ceremonies when it was followed by purification and sacrifice to domestic deities.
 That day was called either dies lustricus or dies nominium .
 The entire ceremony on the ninth day was private.
-From official activities, it was still necessary to submit the child’s name within 30 days of birth to praefectus aerari, while in the provinces to tabulari publici .
+From official activities, it was still necessary to submit the child’s name within 30 days of birth to praefectus aerari, while in the provinces to tabulari publici.

-Children up to 7 years old were brought up under the care of mother and domestic service.
+Children up to 7 years old were brought up under the care of mothers and domestic service.
 The mother was responsible for the moral education (pietas) of her sons and daughters.
 After the age of about 7, the child started education.
-With regard to boys and girls only the duration varied.
+With regard to boys and girls, only the duration varied.
 The boys were educated up to the age of 15, while the girls were up to the age of 13.
 The boy from the age of 7 went under the full protection of his father.
 The mother took care of her daughters, teaching them household, spinning, sewing and sometimes music.

-The father responsible for the education of his son (doctrina) prepared him for private life (running a farm, supervising and managing slaves), for public life (exemplary fulfillment of his duties towards family and service, towards friends and the state) and for military service (games, plays and exercises outdoors, using weapons; throwing a spear and using a shield, hand-to-hand combat, horse riding, swimming and getting used to discomfort, hunger and cold).
+The father responsible for the education of his son (doctrina) prepared him for private life (running a farm, supervising and managing slaves), for public life (exemplary fulfilment of his duties towards family and service, towards friends and the state) and for military service (games, plays and exercises outdoors, using weapons; throwing a spear and using a shield, hand-to-hand combat, horse riding, swimming and getting used to discomfort, hunger and cold).

-The boy usually learned to read from his parents; usually based on the “law of XII tables“ , which was also the foundation of civic and patriotic education; they often learned it by heart and recited passages on various occasions.
+The boy usually learned to read from his parents; usually based on the “law of XII tables“, which was also the foundation of civic and patriotic education; they often learned it by heart and recited passages on various occasions.